Deafness in France: World War II

-During World War II, deaf people in France, as elsewhere in Nazi-occupied Europe, faced persecution.
-Many were killed as part of Nazi population policies, though precise figures for France are unavailable.
+A particularly tense time in deaf history was during World War II, during which many deaf people were killed as part of population culling under Nazi orders.
+France was a place where this was practiced, and while no specific numbers are available, the effects were not insignificant.

-Within France, deaf individuals sought to contribute to the war effort by working in factories, but many were unlawfully refused employment.
-In response, letters were published in newspapers such as the Gazette, leading to policies prohibiting discrimination against deaf workers.
-However, these policies primarily applied to deaf men, reflecting broader restrictions on women in the workforce.
+There were conflicts in France itself, where many deaf people applied to work in factories to aid the war effort but were turned away unlawfully.
+In the wake of this, letters were written and published in popular newspapers such as the Gazette, and policies that made it illegal to turn away deaf workers were put into place.
+However, these policies affected only French deaf males due to other policies in place.

-In 1942, Prime Minister Pierre Laval negotiated with Germany a programme of prisoner-for-worker exchanges.
-For every three French workers sent to Germany, one prisoner of war would be released.
-Many of those sent were deaf, and a significant number became prisoners of war themselves, particularly those unable to quickly learn spoken German.
+In 1942, the French Prime Minister Pierre Laval conducted a worker-prisoner exchange with Germany.
+For every three French workers he sent to Germany, a prisoner of war would be freed and released back to France.
+Deaf workers were primarily sent, and many ended up becoming prisoners of war themselves, mainly those who could not quickly learn to interpret spoken German; these were the majority.

-The visibility of DHH individuals in wartime France also influenced cultural life.
-More deaf characters began to appear in French media, contributing to a flourishing of deaf arts and reinforcing movements for recognition and individuality.
+Perhaps as a result of the active ways that DHH individuals made themselves prominent and heard in wartime France, more deaf characters appeared in French media, leading to a flourishing of deaf arts and a fight for individuality.

 Organizations

 FNSF

-The Fédération Nationale des Sourds de France (FNSF; Fédération Nationale des Sourds de France, "National Federation of the Deaf in France") is a federation that brings together 89 different organisations addressing a wide range of issues in which the perspectives of the DHH community are often underrepresented.
-The federation advocates for the rights and visibility of DHH individuals in France and participates in certain legal and policy processes.

-The FNSF engages with the Ministries of National Education and Social Affairs, the National Consultative Committee for People with Disabilities, the High Authority of Health, the National Institute of Prevention for Education and Health, the National Monuments Center, and the Superior Audiovisual Council, among others.
-The federation identifies its core values as culture, unity, participation, self-representation, consistency, heritage, and solidarity, which guide its activities and educational initiatives.
-It organises camps across Europe to promote learning of French Sign Language (LSF) among underprivileged DHH children.
-The federation is a member of the European Union of the Deaf and the World Federation of the Deaf.
+The FNSF (Fédération Nationale des Sourds de France, National Federation of Deafness in France) is a federation involved in 89 different organizations, comprising a wide array of topics in which the views of the DHH community are underrepresented.
+This federation seeks to ensure that the rights and views of DHH individuals in France are more fully considered and helps oversee some legal processes.
+As of 2021, this federation was involved in meetings with the Ministries of National Education and Social Affairs, the National Consultative Committee for People with Disabilities, the High Authority of Health, the National Institute of Prevention for Education and Health, the National Monuments Center, and the Superior Audiovisual Council, among others.
+The predominant values of the federation are culture, unity, participation, self-representation, consistency, patrimony, and solidarity.
+These values are upheld in its decisions.
+They are the values placed at the center of education in the camps that it hosts across Europe to facilitate the education of LSF for underprivileged DHH children.
+It is a member of the European Union of the Deaf and the World Federation of the Deaf.